mishioo/zeetoo/README.md

 ## gofproc

 Extracts information about molecule energy and imaginary frequencies from given set of Gaussian output files with *freq* job performed.
-Extracted data might be written to stdout or to specified .xlsx file at the end of the file or appended to a row, based on name of the file parsed.
+Extracted data might be written to terminal (stdout) or to specified .xlsx file (must not be opened in other programs) at the end of the file or appended to a row, based on name of the file parsed.
 Calculations, that did not converged are reported separately.

 ## sdf_to_gjf